InCLow-LM/InCLow-LM.github.io/content/_index.md

         We are a thriving research team led by Arianna Bisazza, working at the intersection of natural language processing and (cognitive) linguistics.
 Our [projects](https://inclow-lm.github.io/projects/) revolve around two key questions:

-        - How to develop language technologies that work well for a large variety of languages?
+        - How to develop reliable language technologies that work well for a large variety of languages?

         - What can we learn about human language while attempting to do that?